NoamWe/StatisticsAPI/README.md

 1. Git clone
 2. Run mongo
 3. Insert into appsettings.json Google's geocoding API key
+4. Insert into appsettings.json your mongo connection string
 4. Build and run

 ## Description of the Challenge